CMPUT301F21T21/detes/wiki_images/README.md

-This file contains the crc cards images.
+This file contains images of the crc cards.